Why are you panic-working? Try this instead | Produced by Seattle Times Marketing

 In regular circumstances, we condemn managers and workers who push forward with blinders on.
 We warn them that if they do not free up time for strategic thinking, contemplation, exercise or sleep, their judgment will suffer and they will hurt others.
 But once a crisis hits, just when judgment matters most, we revert to the belief that feverish activity is a virtue.

 Staying productive gives us an illusion of control.
-We reason (unconsciously) that if we are still moving, it means that are not dead.
+We reason (unconsciously) that if we are still moving, it means that we are not dead.
 And while it might sound a touch dramatic to put it so baldly, thoughts of death are precisely what we often work to avoid.
 Sigmund Freud pointed this out long ago, when he described work as a pillar of civilization that brings people together to counter the threats to our existence that nature poses.
 Much research has confirmed his insight since.
 We must work even harder not to think about death when it is all around us, in its symbolic as well as in its literal form.
 Those spiking unemployment figures.
 Those pictures of military trucks driving coffins out of a Northern Italian town.
 Better not linger of them, go back to the to-do list, work ourselves into the ground.

 The problem with such defenses is that even when they work, they do not help.
 And we aren’t helping anyone either, when we are working to prove that we are still in control.